-Field information and updates will be posted Monday-Friday at 3pm.
+Field information and updates will be posted Monday-Friday by 3pm.
 If a field is marked "reinspect" the field must be evaluated by the user group at practice or game time for playability.
 The user group must use the playability criteria outlined in the Inclement Weather Policy when making a determination.

 We recently completed a Parks & Recreation Needs Assessment to help identify the current and future recreational needs of our residents through a scientific survey, stake holder input and a study of national and regional trends.
 City Council approved the Needs Assessment at the November 20 Council meeting.